 Fair value measurements - The Fair Value Measurements and Disclosures Topic of the Financial Accounting Standards Board's (FASB) Accounting Standards Codification defines fair value, establishes a framework for measuring fair value, and expands disclosure of fair value measurements, which applies to all assets and liabilities that are measured and reported on a fair value basis.
-See Note 6 for additional information.
+See Note 3 for additional information.

-Asset retirement obligations - The University recognizes the fair value of a liability for legal obligations associated with asset retirements under other liabilities on the consolidated statements of financial position in the period in which it is incurred, if a reasonable estimate of the fair value of the obligation can be made.
+Asset retirement obligations - The University recognizes the fair value of a liability for legal obligations associated with asset retirements under other liabilities on the Consolidated Statement of Financial Position in the period in which it is incurred, if a reasonable estimate of the fair value of the obligation can be made.